vanhoefm/fragattacks/research/README.md

 - TODO: Is it important to disable encryption?
 I don't think it is.
 Otherwise we need sysfsutils as a dependency too.

-- Include references to sections in the paper for the command overview table.

 - Create an example pcap and debug output of all tests.

 - Release a known vulnerable linux image to test against?
 Essential to confirm the tests are working!